DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 Instead of opening into the closet, the closet door in the guest suite opens into a blank stone wall.
 When the closet door is opened for the first time, the southwestern windows in the Lounge slam open, allowing the storm to howl inside and revealing a copy of the castle rooftop, which is largely as described in <span class="citation">K53.
 Rooftop (p.
 71)</span>.
 However, the remainder of the castle is absent, leaving the rooftops surrounded only by an endless, misty void.
 When a character first opens the door, read:

 <div class="description">
 <p>The door opens onto a long, dark rooftop cloaked in swirling mists.
-Rain splashes against the sagging, sloping roof as flashes of lightning illuminate gargoyles perched on the roof’s end peaks, their hideous stares forever fixed on the dark, endless chasm below.</p>
-<p>Two other identical rooftops stretch from identical castle spires nearby.
-The three rooftops converge on the far side, where a small, dark, open closet stands quietly on a parapet amidst the storm.</p>
+Rain splashes against the sagging, sloping roof as flashes of lightning illuminate gargoyles perched on the roof’s end peaks, their hideous stares forever fixed on the dark, endless chasm below.
+On the far side of the rooftop, a small, dark, open closet stands quietly on a parapet amidst the storm.</p>
 </div>

 A character must succeed on three cumulative DC 10 Dexterity (Acrobatics) checks to successfully traverse the rooftop and reach the closet on the other side.
 (Making one such check requires the character’s action.)
 A character who crawls, or who has a climbing speed, succeeds automatically as described <span class="citation">K53.
 Rooftop (p.
 71)</span>.